GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### A programming systems product takes about nine times as much effort as the component programs written separately for private use.
+> ### Complexity kills.
+It sucks the life out of developers, it makes products difficult to plan, build and test, it introduces security challenges and it causes end-user and administrator frustration.
 >
-> ~ *Fred Brooks*
+> ~ *Ray Ozzie*

 ---
 ## 🏎 Quick Facts